headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 ##### Purge Local Plugin Data Cache

 In order to speed up deployment the plugin keeps the last modification timestamp stored locally both in memory as well as on the file system.
 With that any file that has **not changed** since the last deployment is not deploy again.

+**Attention**: the plugin data cache is **per project and server**.
+So if a server connection changes or server changes it is necessary to purge the cache to update the server correctly.

 With the **Purge Local Plugin Data Cache** the user can wipe these cached modification timestamps and make sure the project is deployed from scratch.
 This is especially important if the project is deployed onto multiple servers.
 Another way to accomplish a full deployment without dropping the cached modification timestamps is to use **force deploy**.
 Keep in mind though that the **Purge** is clearing of all cached timestamps whereas the **Forced Deploy** is only temporary ignoring them.